GsxDavid/GsxDavid/README.md

 # Hi 👋 I'm David Mancera

-## Software Developer | Backend Enthusiast
+## Software Developer | Backend & Microservices Enthusiast

-I’m a software developer passionate about building scalable and efficient applications.
-I have experience developing web and desktop applications, as well as designing robust APIs.
-My main focus is backend development, ensuring clean architecture and maintainable code.
+I’m a software developer with experience in web and desktop applications, as well as API development.
+While I have worked with different technologies in the past, I’m currently focused on deepening my knowledge in **backend development** and **microservices architecture**.

-Currently, I’m expanding my expertise in **.NET (C#)** and **Python**, while also strengthening my knowledge in **Laravel** and **React** to stay versatile in the industry.
-Additionally, I’m exploring **data structures**, software design patterns, and best practices to improve my problem-solving skills.
+My main goal is to master **Java (Spring Boot)** and **Python**, as they are widely used for building scalable and maintainable backend systems.
+I’m also reinforcing my understanding of **software design patterns**, **data structures**, and **best practices** to improve my problem-solving skills.

 ### 🔹 About Me
-- 🚀 Passionate about backend development and API design
+- 💡 Focused on **backend development** and **microservices**
 - 📍 Based in **Colombia**
-- 📚 Constantly learning and improving my craft
+- 📚 Constantly learning and improving my technical skills
-- 🎯 Focused on structuring clean and scalable code
+- 🏗️ Experience with **web, desktop applications, and API development**
-- 🏋️‍♂️ Tech and self-improvement enthusiast
+- 🚀 Exploring cloud technologies, containerization, and distributed systems

 ### 🔧 Technologies & Tools
-- **Languages:** C#, Python, JavaScript, PHP
+- **Languages:** Java, Python, JavaScript, PHP
-- **Backend:** .NET, FastAPI, Laravel, Node.js
+- **Backend:** Spring Boot, FastAPI, Laravel, Node.js
-- **Frontend (Occasionally 👀):** React, TypeScript
+- **Microservices & Cloud:** Docker, Kubernetes, AWS
 - **Databases:** SQL Server, MySQL
-- **Other:** Linux, Git
+- **Other:** Linux, Git, CI/CD